SamuelEarl/samuelearl/src/routes/blog/domains-and-hosting/cloudflare-domain-vercel-hosting/+page.svelte.md

 I like using Cloudflare in my web projects.
 This is in large part because they keep their costs down and they also have really great products.
 Whenever I register new domain names I will register them with Cloudflare, but I might use other web hosting providers, depending on the needs of my app.

-I recently transferred a domain name from Namecheap to Cloudflare and I ran into an issue after the transfer was complete.
+I recently transferred a domain name from Namecheap to Cloudflare following this tutorial: [How to Transfer a Domain From Namecheap to Cloudflare - Cloudflare Registrar](https://www.youtube.com/watch?v=akeGBHVO2Go).
+But I ran into an issue after the transfer was complete.
 The website that is associated with the domain name that I transferred is hosted on Vercel.
 That website has a subdomain that I could not access after the domain name was transferred to Cloudflare.
 When I tried visiting the subdomain in a browser, this was the error that I was shown:

 <br>